Fact Storm Hub

 What the Evidence Actually Shows

-In December 2021, a metal detectorist named Peter Heads was working a field near Melsonby, a village in North Yorkshire, northeast England, when he began uncovering something extraordinary.
+A metal detectorist named Peter Heads was working a farmer’s field near Melsonby, a village in North Yorkshire, northeast England, in December 2021, when he began uncovering something extraordinary.
 What emerged wasn’t a handful of coins or a stray buckle.
-It was a hoard of more than 800 Iron Age artifacts — described by Tom Moore, head of the department of archaeology at Durham University, as “exceptional for Britain and probably even Europe.”
+It was a hoard of more than 800 Iron Age artifacts — now officially recognized as one of the largest and most important groups of Iron Age metalwork ever found in the UK, and described by experts as exceptional not just for Britain but probably for Europe as a whole.

 🤖 AI Content Disclosure